2016 Scandinavian Touring Car Championship

-The 2016 Scandinavian Touring Car Championship was the sixth Scandinavian Touring Car Championship season.
+The 2016 Scandinavian Touring Car Championship was the sixth Scandinavian Touring Car Championship season, and the twenty-first season of touring car racing in Sweden.
 The season started at Skövde Airport on May 1 and ended at Ring Knutstorp on September 24, after seven rounds.
+It was the fourth and final season that the STCC used "Solution F" touring car regulations, switching to TCR Touring Cars from 2017.